axelson/path_glob/README.md

 `/foo/bar/../a`, which is the same as `/foo/a`.
 There is logic to check that `/foo/bar` is actually a directory before traversing.

-`PathGlob` implements this pattern, but because it doesn’t interact with the filesystem, it doesn’t check whether the pattern is actually valid in relation to the contents of the filesystem.
+`PathGlobVendored` implements this pattern, but because it doesn’t interact with the filesystem, it doesn’t check whether the pattern is actually valid in relation to the contents of the filesystem.